OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ### 3.2.1.
 Data leak
 Impact:  Confidentiality breach of sensitive data.

-Training data or test data can be confidential because it's intellectual property.
+Training data or test data can be confidential because it's sensitive data (e.g. personal data) opr intellectual property.
 An attack or an unintended failure can lead to this training data leaking.
-Leaking typically would happen from the development environment, as engineers need to work with real data to train the model.
+Leaking can  happen from the development environment, as engineers need to work with real data to train the model.
 Sometimes training data is collected at runtime, so a live system can become attack surface for this attack.
+GenAI models are often hosted in the cloud, sometimes managed by an external party.
+Therefore, if you train or finetune these models, the training data (e.g. compamny documents) needs to travel to that cloud.

 ### 3.2.2.
 Model theft through development-time model parameter leak
 Impact:  Confidentiality breach of intellectual property.